Cultural theorist and critic

 Mieke is also a video artist, her internationally exhibited documentaries on migration include Separations, State of Suspension, Becoming Vera and the installation Nothing is Missing and are part of the Cinema Suitcase collective.
 With Michelle Williams Gamaker she made the feature film A Long History of Madness, a theoretical fiction about madness, and related exhibitions (2012).
 Her following project Madame B: Explorations in Emotional Capitalism, also with Michelle, is exhibited worldwide.
 She just finished a feature film and 5-screen installation on René Descartes and his infelicitously ending friendship with Queen Kristina of Sweden.

 Occasionally she acts as an independent curator.
 Her co-curated exhibition 2MOVE travelled to four countries.
-She is currently preparing an exhibition for the Munch museum in Oslo.
+In 2017 she curated an exhibition for the Munch museum in Oslo.

 Publications about Mieke Bal